quixio/car-data-sample/README.md

 # Quix car data sample code
 Python example code how to write car telemetry data into Quix platform.

-TODO: description
+Example file ([cardata.csv](source/cardata.csv)) provided is telemetry from F1 car in **Codemaster 2019 racing game**.

+## Get started
+Sign up for free account in Quix platform [here](https://portal.platform.quix.ai/self-sign-up).
+Create a workspace and then a topic inside.

+You can deploy this code directly to Quix serveless environment or setup local Python environment.

 Local Python environment setup:
  - [Windows](README_Windows.md)